Hacker0x01/docs.hackerone.com/docs/programs/pagerduty-integration.md

 ### Set up

-> **Note:** You can tailor the configuration of your integration for different use cases by adjusting the steps below.

 To set up the integration between PagerDuty and each time a high or critical report is created on HackerOne:

 1. Navigate to **Configuration > Services** on PagerDuty.